iCyanCorporation/opendata/README.md

 ### 🎯 Purpose

-- Centralize public open data in a consistent and reusable CSV format.
+- Centralize public open data in a consistent and reusable CSV format
-- Support cross-country comparisons by categorizing data per topic and per country.
+- Support cross-country comparisons by categorizing data per topic and per country
-- Automate collection and updates via scheduled GitHub Actions.
+- Automate collection and updates via scheduled GitHub Actions
+- Use YAML configuration files to make adding new data sources easy and declarative

 ### 🚨 Problem Being Solved